 The Network Inventory program has the license key auditing function.
-To use it, you need to bring up the License Manager window using the "Reports - License Manager" main menu item.
+To use it, you need to bring up the License Manager window.
+Click the License Manager button on the Main tab of the toolbar.
 Select a program and click the "Monitor Reg.
 Keys" button.
 Enter valid registration keys for the program.
 After that, you will be able to see how the entered license keys are used on computers.

 Let's take a closer look at the process of configuring the program for license key auditing.
 To configure the license key monitoring you need to perform the following steps:

 1) Configure gathering the license information from remote computers.
 If you have already done this please follow to the Step (3).
 Otherwise, close the License Manager and go to the program settings by selecting the "Service - Settings" menu item.
 Select the "License Information" section and configure how the program should gather the license information for necessary programs.
 Close the program settings after that.